Abriley2/IB372_F20_ConceptRepo/statsLab/Introduction_to_stats.md

 # Introduction

 Welcome to your first IB 372 lab!

-In this lab we'll be going over introductory statistics, a topic that will set you up for the data analysis and interperitation you'll be doing throughout the semester and throughout your careers in just about any field going forward.
+In this lab we'll be going over introductory statistics, a topic that will set you up for the data analysis and interpretation you'll be doing throughout the semester and throughout your careers in just about any field going forward.

 We'll go over two major types of statistics, **descriptive** statistics, and **inferential** statistics, as well as covering the basics of how to read data into R, and explore that data with these statistics.

-By the end of this lab, you should be able to apply the described descriptive and inferential statistics to a data set, define common statstical terms, and be able to interperate the output of each analysis described here.
-For a detailed list of learning outcomes, check out the list at the end of this lab.
+By the end of this lab, you should be able to apply descriptive and inferential statistics to a data set, define common statistical terms, and be able to interperate the output of each analysis described here.

+NOTE, THIS LAB GOES WITH THE LAB 1 R MARKDOWN (.Rmd) FILE!
+THAT IS WHERE ALL QUESTIONS AND EXCERSISES REFFERED TO HERE WILL BE, MAKE SURE AFTER EACH SECTION OF THIS DOCUMENT YOU GO TO THAT FILE AND WORK THROUGH THE CORRESPONDING SECTION!

+Also if you're looking at this in R studio directly, you should either open the HTML version available, or click "Knit" on the row of tools above this text to get it to the html format.
+You might have to install a library or two for that, so I would recommend working from the pre compiled version in html, but eventually you will likely turn things in after "knitting them" into a more readable format, so feel free to get that set up as well!

 # Getting into a data set

-For today's lab, you'll be using several data sets that you'll read into R from files we provide, but we'll start out demonstrating a few concepts with a data set provided with every R installation, first off let's use the data set called "iris"
+For today's lab, you'll be using several data sets that you'll read into R from files we provide, but we'll start out demonstrating a few concepts with a data set provided with every R installation, first off let's use the data set called "iris".

 Because this data set is included with R, we can import it by just using the following code